 “Around 81% of Americans today have smartphones”

 Texting these days is the preferred method of communication for candidates between the ages of 18 and 44 years old, and that increasingly includes business communication.
 Only 32% of candidates consider it unprofessional to text, and the majority of those who find it unprofessional are 45 or older.
 For most candidates, texting is preferable, because it eliminates the hassle of playing phone tag and allows your recruiters and clients to respond quickly as soon as they receive a message.
 From your candidate’s point of view, a well-crafted text message can also add a personal touch to your recruitment strategy.
 A professional, targeted text conveys a genuine interest that many people probably find lacking in most mass emails they receive.
 By doing your homework on what demographic you’re appealing to with each job recruitment cycle, you can target your younger candidate pool more effectively with text messages.
 Just remember to stick to texting during business hours, keep the messages professional and to the point, and provide an easy way for them to follow up.

 3. It’s faster and more effective than email

-You may have heard that the average response time for emails is about two minutes, but the reality is that initially starting a conversation over email can take hours or days before your candidate begins to actively respond.
-In fact, the odds of any given email being read is only about 23%.
-Text messages, on the other hand, have a whopping 98% open rate, and 90% of people read their text messages within three minutes of receiving them.
+The average response time for emails is about 90 minutes, and the reality is that initially starting a conversation over email can take hours or days before your candidate begins to actively respond.
+In fact, the odds of any given email being read is only about 20%.
+Text messages, on the other hand, have a nearly 100% open rate, and 98% of people read their text messages within three minutes of receiving them.
 So it should come as no surprise that 90% of recruiters who have implemented texting in their recruitment found that using texting speeds up the process considerably.

 4. 75% of your candidate pool can’t respond to calls